-Festival is a tradition in Jamaica.
-No, I’m not talking about an outdoor party, although I do love the steel drum music they play near the pool.
-Jamaican Festival bread is a traditional side served with dishes like Jerk Chicken and Escovitch Fish.
-The actual name is Festival Dumpling, but in my opinion, it looks and tastes like bread.
-The first time I tried Festival, I was intrigued.
-It is lightly sweet with a familiar taste similar to cornbread.
+Festival is a celebrated tradition in Jamaica.
+I’m not referring to an outdoor street party, though I adore the festive steel drum music they play near the pool.
+Jamaican Festival bread is a traditional bread side served with dishes like Jerk Chicken and

-After returning from a trip to Jamaica in February, I was inspired to recreate a few of the dishes I tried there.
-If you look on the internet, you can find a wide range of recipes for Festival.
-However, after trying a few of them, they just didn’t quite taste like the one I tried in Jamaica.
-Some were too doughy, others were dry or didn’t quite have the light sweetness I was looking for.
-After tweaking, changing, and playing around with the ingredients, I finally landed on a version of Festival I think is most like the bread I enjoyed in Jamaica.
+You can find a wide range of recipes for Festival on the Internet.
+However, after trying a few, they just didn’t have the authentic Jamaica taste I was looking for.
+Some were too doughy, others were dry or didn’t have the light sweetness I was hoping for.
+After making several adjustments, I finally landed on a version of Festival I think is most like the bread I enjoyed in Jamaica.

 Share this Post

 - 2 teaspoons baking powder

 - 1/2 cup ice cold water

 - Prepare your ingredients.

 - In a medium bowl, mix the flour, cornmeal, sugar, baking powder, and salt together with a fork.
 Stir in the egg until the dough becomes crumbly.

 - Add ice cold water and using hands, knead the dough until it is soft but firm enough to shape into a ball.